apache/flink/docs/programming_guide.md

 Semantic Annotations
 -----------

-Semantic annotations can be used give Flink hints about the behavior of a function.
+Semantic annotations can be used to give Flink hints about the behavior of a function.
 They tell the system which fields of a function's input the function reads and evaluates and which fields it unmodified forwards from its input to its output.
 Semantic annotations are a powerful means to speed up execution, because they